 Endowed/named chairs and professorships at Old Dominion University may be awarded to full-time faculty members who have a distinguished record of accomplishments, evidenced by exceptional performance in scholarship, acquisition of external funding, creative endeavors, clinical practice, national and international awards and honors, and leadership in professional organizations.
 Endowed/named professorships are generally awarded to recognize and support current faculty; whereas endowed/named chair positions are typically established to attract distinguished external senior faculty.
 In addition to the high scholarly productivity and national and international recognition, candidates must satisfy any additional requirements or expectations outlined in the gift agreement.

-The holder of an endowed/named chair or professorship must normally be a tenured, full-time faculty member at the rank of full professor.
+The holder of an endowed/named chair or professorship is typically a tenured, full-time faculty member at the rank of full professor.
+Faculty members holding the rank of associate professor may be considered for a named professorship.
 The majority of School of Medicine faculty are not on tenure track.
 Therefore, the requirement of tenure may not apply to the School of Medicine.

 II.
 Terms for initial and renewal of appointment: